You don’t have to go back to school to improve your writing. Add these pages to your bullet journal to supercharge your writing skills.

 Even after I completed my master’s degree in creative writing, I didn’t quite grasp the diverse ways people use writing to reach their goals.
 It wasn’t until I started Page Flutter that I noticed how many writers were disguised as other professionals: craft bloggers, graphic designers, food critics, fitness celebrities.
 Most of these people are not novelists or authors, but they are writers.

-If you’ve been to my site before, you know that my bullet journal plays a pivotal role in organizing my endeavors.
+If you’ve been to my site before, you know that my journal plays a pivotal role in organizing my endeavors.
 What began as a simple way to organize my creative writing thoughts became a springboard to explore new expressive formats.

 Maybe you haven’t taken the plunge into bullet journals—take a minute to read this post.
 Otherwise, grab a pen, and get your lists going!